-- 3 SUN Look at the sun's position and its path around your space: - East = best position for your garden (morning sun). - North = garden gets winter sun, also good for your garden. - South = garden gets a lot of shade in winter, not ideal. - West = garden gets hot afternoon sun, not ideal yet you can create some shade that protects your garden from the - 4 WINDS Are there strong winds coming from one direction? - Use natural wind-protection or create a wind breaker to protect your garden. - 5 SECURITY Will your garden be secured enough? - What threats are there, such as people walking, dogs, chicken, etc?
+- 3 SUN Look at the sun's position and its path around your space: - East = best position for your garden (morning sun). - North = garden gets winter sun, also good for your garden. - South = garden gets a lot of shade in winter, not ideal. - West = garden gets hot afternoon sun, not ideal yet you can create some shade that protects your garden from the strong sun. - 4 WINDS Are there strong winds coming from - Use natural wind-protection or create a wind breaker to protect your garden.

+• What threats are there, such as people walking, dogs, chicken, etc?
 And will you be able to easily access your garden?
 If you have quick and easy access to your garden, you will enjoy growing food and are more likely to